-The health and safety in Girl Scouts is always our highest priority.
-Returning from back to what is likely the new normal, after months of shelter in place is most communities, is a long awaiting development that everyone in Girl Scouts will want to manage carefully.
-Recognize that health and safety guidance will continue to adjust as the situation and coronavirus risk changes over time and stay current with respect to all health precautions.
+The health and safety of girls are always the highest priority in Girl Scouts.
+Returning to in-person activities, especially after a long time of shelter in place for most communities, is a long-awaited development that everyone in Girl Scouts will need to continue to manage carefully.
+Recognize that COVID-19 health and safety guidance will continue to adjust as the coronavirus transmission risk changes over time.